red-kite-solutions/stalker/docs/docs/intro.md

 sudo usermod -aG docker $USER
 ```

-### 5. Start Stalker
+### 5. Start Red Kite

-> When initializing for the first time, Stalker will prompt you several times for your root CA key's password.
+> When initializing for the first time, Red Kite will prompt you several times for your root CA key's password.

 ```bash
 chmod +x ./stalker && ./stalker